 Below are the golden rules of watering for healthier cannabis plants as presented by Erik in his The Grower’s Source talk.

 1. Weigh your pots

-For you to constantly monitor the amount of water you give your plants, Eric advises to weigh your pots.
+For you to constantly monitor the amount of water you give your plants, Erik advises to weigh your pots.
 Add water to your pots until 10-20% of the water runs off of the pot from the holes underneath.
 Take note of the weight.
 Your next watering schedule will be when the pot weight goes down to 50% of the original.
 Of course, your plants will gain weight as they grow.
-In this case, Eric advises to group the plants by size so you can plan watering better.
+In this case, Erik advises to group the plants by size so you can plan watering better.